Ōi River: History

 The Ōi River is mentioned in Nara period records as forming the border between Tōtōmi and Suruga Provinces.
 However, due to shifting of the course of the river over the centuries, by the late Muromachi period, this was not always the case.

-During the Edo period, the Tōkaidō developed as the major highway linking Edo with Kyoto, and daimyōs from the western domains were forced to travel on a regular basis to Edo to attend to the shōgun in a system known as sankin-kōtai.
+During the Edo period, the Tōkaidō developed as the major highway linking Edo with Kyoto, and daimyō from the western domains were forced to travel on a regular basis to Edo to attend to the shōgun in a system known as sankin-kōtai.
 However, the Tokugawa shogunate prohibited the building of bridges over major rivers as a security measure, and in the case of the Ōi River, even ferryboats were forbidden.
 As depicted in contemporary ukiyo-e prints by artists such as Hokusai, travelers crossed the river on bearers' shoulders or on horseback.
 In cases of bad weather or high waters, they were forced to stay several days (or even several weeks) beside the river at post stations such as Shimada-juku or Kanaya-juku.

 Because of this, the Ōi River was regarded as the most difficult part of the Tōkaidō.
 A well-known lyric states: